As we worked to fulfill this mission, we realized that pursuing “solo acts” and releasing our own “singles” would be the best path forward.

 Then my mom got sick.
 She was diagnosed with stage three ovarian cancer.
 I took time off work to take care of her and then deferred business school one year.
 After she finished her chemo, she encouraged me to do something for myself before heading off to Stanford, so I followed my heart and went to live in a remote village in Ghana, West Africa, to volunteer as a teacher.

 I didn’t know it at the time, but that trip changed my life.
 I ended up raising money to build a school, and my former colleagues from Wall Street helped fund the project.
 In that moment I knew I wanted to do something to change the world and that people in the business world had the resources to support positive change.
 But it took me more time to make it a reality.

 I made a lot of money at the private equity firm and was on track to be a partner.
-Everything looked great on paper, and yet inside, I was miserable and unfulfilled.
-But this was the path I had mapped out for my life.
-I had followed my plan for success perfectly.
+Everything looked great on paper, and yet inside, I was unfulfilled and had this nagging feeling that something was missing.
+But this was the path I’d mapped out for my life.
+I followed my plan for success perfectly.
 So why wasn’t I happy?

-I realized that I had been following my mind, my ego and my wallet instead of my heart or my intuition.
+I realized that I’d been following my mind, my ego and my wallet instead of my heart or my intuition.
 That needed to change, but I was so turned around, I didn’t know how to begin to follow my heart.

 I started with one question: What is it I really want?
 That question turned into more questions.
 I started working with a coach and learned what it means to take responsibility for my life, my happiness and my career.